MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/playstream-hooks-rules-conditions-and-actions.md

 ms.localizationpriority: medium
 ---

-# PlayStream Hooks: Rules, Conditions, and Actions
+# PlayStream hooks: rules, conditions, and actions

 A **PlayStream Rule** allows you to react to a subset of one type of **PlayStream** events in real time.